 Automatically creates an ad, filling the empty ad group and making sure you don’t pass up valuable traffic.

 Sure, it’s only a generic ad — and we all know it’s important to get ads as specific and relevant as possible.
-But the new ads are all labeled, so you can easily find them and rewrite them.
+But the new ads are all labelled, so you can easily find them and rewrite them.
 And in the meantime, you’re getting clicks you’d otherwise have been missing out on.

 How do I use it?